SymphonyQL/SymphonyQL/docs/schema-java.md

 The object can be any record class, nested types also require annotation.

-It is equivalent to the GraphQL Object Type:
+The snippet above will produce the following GraphQL type:
 ```graphql
 type CharacterOutput {
   name: String!